 And he had a very, very unique home.
 It took about four and a half months to sell it, and he was begging me to extend the contract, because he'd already paid me money up front.”

 In this case, David listened to his prospect and was very creative.
 He implemented a situation where the seller had money invested and he had to stay committed to David and sell the home.
-But you have to hear them out.
-Don't be afraid to be creative.
+But you have to hear the seller out.
+The point is, don't be afraid to be creative.